reggie-db/dbx-cv-client/README.md

 # dbx-cv-client

-CLI client for streaming RTSP video frames to Databricks ingestion tables using the Zerobus SDK.
+CLI client for streaming camera frames to Databricks ingestion tables via the Zerobus SDK.
+Supports RTSP streams (via FFmpeg) and Meraki camera snapshots.

 ## Prerequisites

-- ffmpeg installed and available in PATH
+- FFmpeg installed and in PATH (for RTSP sources)

 ## Installation